-The only information I had to go on was the “not enough free space” info message.
-I guessed that I’d have to delete the virtual disks that were attached to my virtual server to free up virtual space so I had enough room to restore my virtual backups.
+The only information I’d to go on was the “not enough free space” info message.
+I guessed that I’d have to delete the virtual disks that were attached to my virtual server to free up virtual space so I’d enough room to restore my virtual backups.
 I wasn’t sure if this was the right course of action and I was a bit worried that my backups were associated with the drives rather than the server, and removing the drives would delete the drive backups.
-As I also had a separate local backup of everything too, so I decided to just go for it even without really knowing what would happen.
+As I also had a separate local backup of everything too, so I decided to just go for it even without knowing what would happen.

 After deleting my Swap image and virtual disk, I headed back to the Backups manager, select the most recent backup, and I now had the option to restore a copy of my backed up disks to the server.
 After about 90 seconds, I could resize my backup drive and grow it to fill my server’s storage capacity and I was ready to boot from the recovered virtual drive.

 I think there should be a “restore and replace” option in the Linode Manager.
 I’m surely not the only customer who would have wanted this option.